Islamabad International Airport

-History and details
+History

+Development

-Construction of the Islamabad International Airport (ICAO: OPIS) began on 7 April 2007 and was inaugurated formally on 20 April 2018 for regular international and domestic flights.
+Construction of the Islamabad International Airport (ICAO: OPIS) began on 7 April 2007.
+It was formally inaugurated on 20 April 2018 for regular international and domestic flights.

 The plan to construct a new airport was announced in January 2005 by the Pakistan Civil Aviation Authority.
-A land of 3242 acre land was acquired at the cost of Rs 2.5 billion in November 2005.
+A land of 3242 acre land was acquired at the cost of Rs.
+2.5 billion in November 2005.

 The new airport was planned in response to increasing air traffic and passenger loads at the existing Benazir Bhutto International Airport.
-It was estimated that the number of passengers at the former airport was growing by 14 percent annually compared to the national air passenger growth rate of 4 percent, making it the second busiest airport in the country at the time.
-Therefore, a site in Ranjha, Attock district was selected as the site for the construction of a new airport just a few kilometers from the Islamabad interchange on M-1/M-2 motorways.
+It was estimated that the number of passengers at the former airport was growing by 14 percent annually compared to the national air passenger growth rate of 4 percent, making it the second-busiest airport in the country at the time.
+Therefore, a site in Pind Ranjha, Attock District was selected as the site for the construction of a new airport just a few kilometres from the Islamabad interchange on M-1/M-2 motorways.
 The foundation stone of the project was laid by former President Pervez Musharraf and Prime Minister Shaukat Aziz on 7 April 2007.